fermenreq/api-rest/README.md

 A **Context** element is added inside **Host** element.
-It has got two attributes: **docBase** is the directory on disk that contains your static files and path is the URL that you watn to serve the files on.
+It has got two attributes: **docBase** is the directory on disk that contains your static files and path is the URL that you want to serve the files on.